outpaddling/libxtend/README.md

 The latter is regarded by C proponents as a purely cosmetic improvement, not worthy of the additional complexity required to support it in the C compiler.
-Note also that there is more than one way to interpret equality of strings (e.g. case sensitive or case insentitive), so we would either need another operator besides ==, or have to fall back on a function anyway.
+Note also that there is more than one way to interpret equality of strings (e.g. case sensitive or case insensitive), so we would either need another operator besides ==, some sort of "mode" setting, or have to fall back on a function anyway.

 The idea was that the C language would provide only the essential features of a portable, high-level programming language, and community could extend it by developing a limitless set of library functions such as strcmp() to make C programming as easy as programming in more complex languages, albeit not quite as pretty.
+Adding features to a compiler makes it bigger and slower.
+Changing a compiler is hard, but for the compiler developers and the users.
+Changing a library function is orders of magnitude easier.
+So math functions like sin() and cos(), and I/O functions like printf() are not built into the C compiler, unlike the equivalents in Fortran, and many other languages.
+There are a few exceptions, e.g. modern C compilers contain some syntax checks for library functions such as printf(), since their variable argument lists are hard to debug otherwise.

 Many excellent libraries exist for specific purposes such as generating hash values, mathematics computations, etc.
-Unfortunately and inexplicably, until libxtend, the community hasn't really stepped up to extend the limited offerings of the general libraries libc and libm in a serious way.
+Unfortunately and inexplicably, until libxtend, the community hasn't really stepped up to extend the limited offerings of standard libraries like libc and libm in a serious way.
 I can't help but wonder how many times over the decades someone has written their own version of [strtrim()](https://github.com/outpaddling/libxtend/blob/main/string.c).

 Libxtend aims to do just that, providing many of the functions people have often wished were part of the standard libraries.
 Better late than never.
 Libxtend is here now, growing, fully documented, and free to use for any purpose.
 If you have any ideas or better yet, functions to contribute, please let us know by opening an issue.